Question 82·Easy·Command of Evidence

 Therefore, the correct answer is:

-D) Pollen collected from urban hives comes from a larger number of plant species and is gathered during a longer portion of the year than pollen collected from rural hives.
+Pollen from urban hives comes from more plant species and is collected over more months than pollen from rural hives.